Partner – Meno avilys

 During the project:

-23 training sessions and creative workshops featuring media education experts from the United Kingdom and Lithuania were implemented for more than 520 teachers
+Over 1 500 teachers participated in various training sessions and creative workshops facilitated by media education experts from the United Kingdom and Lithuania.

-More than 80 creative student workshops (involving over 3,000 participants) were conducted with media industry professionals hailing from throughout Lithuania
+Various creative workshops for students (involving over 5 200 participants) were conducted with media industry professionals hailing from throughout Lithuania

 Over 300 audio-visual media products were created by the students

-Five annual media festivals were held, reaching over 2,000 participants annually
+6 annual media festivals were held, reaching over 2,200 participants annually